Inist-CNRS/ezs/packages/istex/README.md

-# Basics statements for ezs
+# ISTEX statements for ezs

 This package cannot be used alone.
 EZS has to be installed.